Orange-OpenSource/conllueditor/README.md

 #### Github Release

-To avoid compilation, you can download the [release](/releases/latest), unzip the conllueditor-a.b.c.zip into a directory and start the server as described belos
+To avoid compilation, you can download the latest release, unzip the conllueditor-a.b.c.zip into a directory and start the server as described belos

 ### License